 Wisdom teeth can cause crowding or come in at an odd angle, which may lead to health problems and painful symptoms.
 Their overcrowding can create new pockets where bacteria from the food you eat can accumulate.
 It can then make flossing more difficult and allow plaque to build up.

 Also, wisdom teeth that have become impacted and push up against bone and surrounding teeth can cause facial and jaw pain or swelling, not to mention infection.
 The longer you let the problem persist, the more damage wisdom teeth can cause to neighboring teeth and their roots.

 Dr. Griebahn performs oral surgery to comfortably extract your wisdom teeth.
-You’ll be placed under general anesthesia so that you won’t feel any discomfort during the procedure.

 First, he makes an incision in your gum line that exposes your wisdom teeth and the bone.
 Carefully, he removes any bone that restricts access to the roots of the teeth.
 If necessary, he divides the tooth into sections and removes the tooth piece by piece.